These maps represent possible developmental pathways students may take when developing scientific understandings.

 Navigating and using the maps

 Individual concepts are presented in separate boxes.
-Within each box, there may also be links to related Science Continuum F-10 critical teaching ideas (indicated by the ‘information’ symbol) and links to other maps in which the concept also appears (indicated by the ‘world’ symbol).
+Within each box, there may also be links to related science continuum critical teaching ideas and links to other maps in which the concept also appears.

 Each concept supports other, more complex concepts.
 These relationships are indicated by the arrows joining the boxes.